DaniCarmo/Florist-p5/README.md

 #### Add to Wishlist

-The add to wishlist function allows user to click search a dropdown and add a product to a wishlist, this list is then stored and can be accessed under the user login under "Wishlist".
+The add to wishlist function allows user to add a product to their wishlist, this list is then stored and can be accessed under the user login under "Wishlist".
 These items can also be deleted or user can add them to their cart from here.

 ![screenshot](https://github.com/DaniCarmo/Florist-p5/blob/main/static/testing/readme/wishlist-product.png?raw=true)